-Description: A beautifully mould-crafted red terra sigillata Roman oil lamp, featuring a long canal nozzle, a short handle and two filling holes to the discuss.
-The discuss is decorated with the depiction of a male figure, a hunter, also known as venator in Latin, shown running right, while holding a long spear.
+A beautifully mould-crafted red terra sigillata Roman oil lamp, featuring a long canal nozzle, a short handle and two filling holes to the discus.
+The discus is decorated with the depiction of a male figure, a hunter, also known as venator in Latin, shown running right, while holding a long spear.
 The figure is shown wearing a detailed short vest, emphasising his anatomical features.
 The flat shoulders are decorated with a geometric design, comprising spirals and concentric triangles.